 He combines electronics with orchestral instruments in original ways, sometimes using 'spectral' technniques.

 In 1999, François Evans co-arranged the music for the wedding of David & Victoria Beckham.
 In 2008 he conducted the Philharmonia Orchestra for the Barry Gray Centenary Concert at the Royal Festival Hall, in aid of the Cinema & Television Benevolent Fund.
-He has taught composition at the Royal College of Music and at Middlesex University in London.
+He has taught composition at the Royal College of Music and is Associate Professor in Music at Middlesex University in London.

 He commutes between London and the La.M.P.
 Studio near La Rochelle in France.